Impacted Teeth: Symptoms, Diagnosis and Treatment - video

 WHAT ARE THE Signs of Impacted Teeth

-Signs of Impacted Teeth?
+WHAT ARE THE Signs of Impacted Teeth?

 You may or may not be able to see the impacted tooth: sometimes, it is visible at the gum line, but stuck from growing in further.
 In other cases, it may be still entirely embedded in the gums, and you cannot see it.

-X-rays help your orthodontist determine the position of the impacted teeth, even if you can’t see it in your mouth.
+X-rays help your orthodontist determine the position of the impacted teeth, even if you can ??t see it in your mouth.

 Other signs to look out for that may be evidence of an impacted tooth: